×

 Are common prescription medications available in Ecuador?

 "Yes, common prescription medications are available in Ecuador.
 Most medications can be purchased at pharmacies without a prescription, although some require a prescription from a doctor.
 Prices for medications in Ecuador are generally lower than in other countries, making them more accessible to the general population.
-Additionally, the Ecuadorian government provides subsidies for certain medications, making them even more affordable," explained one expat living in Ecuador.
+Additionally, the Ecuadorian government provides subsidies for certain medications, making them even more affordable," explained one digital nomad living in Ecuador.

 View More Answers